vkakerbeck/tbp.monty/docs/contributing/guides-for-maintainers/triage.md

 Multiple labels can be assigned to a Pull Request.
 For example, an `enhancement` can come with `documentation` and continue along the Pull Request Flow after being `triaged`.

+- `cla`: Apply this label if the Pull Request CLA check is failing.
 - `documentation`: Apply this label if the Pull Request relates to documentation without affecting code.
 - `enhancement`: Apply this label if the Pull Request implements new functionality or changes functional code.
 - `infrastructure`: Apply this label if the Pull Request concerns infrastructure such as GitHub, continuous integration, continuous deployment, publishing, etc.